McNepp/QApplicationContext/README.md

 ### Specifying an explicit Group

 If you structure your configuration in a hierarchical manner, you may find it useful to put your configuration-values into a `QSettings::group()`.
-Such a group can be specified for your resolvable values by means of the mcnepp::qtdi::make_config() function.
+Such a group can be specified for your resolvable values by means of the mcnepp::qtdi::config() function.
 In the following example, the configuration-keys "baseUrl", "hamburgStationId" and "connectionTimeout" are assumed to reside in the group named "mcnepp":

     auto decl = service<RestPropFetcher>(resolve("${baseUrl}?stationIds=${hamburgStationId}"), resolve<int>("${connectionTimeout}"), inject<QNetworkAccessManager>());
-    appContext -> registerService(decl, "hamburgWeather", make_config({}, "mcnepp"));
+    appContext -> registerService(decl, "hamburgWeather", config().withGroup("mcnepp"));

 ### Lookup in sub-sections

-Every key will be looked up in the section that has been provided via as an argument to mcnepp::qtdi::make_config(), argument, unless the key itself starts with a forward slash, which denotes the root-section.
+Every key will be looked up in the section that has been provided via as an argument to mcnepp::qtdi::config(), argument, unless the key itself starts with a forward slash, which denotes the root-section.

 A special syntax is available for forcing a key to be looked up in parent-sections if it cannot be resolved in the provided section:
 Insert `*/` right after the opening sequence of the placeholder.

-    context -> registerService(service<QIODevice,QFile>(resolve("${*/filename}")), "file", make_config({}, "files"));
+    context -> registerService(service<QIODevice,QFile>(resolve("${*/filename}")), "file", config().withGroup("files"));

 The key "filename" will first be searched in the section "files".
 If it cannot be found, it will be searched in the root-section.